-- management of material business risks and disclose a summary of those policies. - Recommendation 7.2: The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
-The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks. - Recommendation 7.3: The Board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks. - Recommendation 7.4: Companies should provide the information indicated in the Guide to reporting on Principle 7.
+- Recommendation 7.1: Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies. - Recommendation 7.2: The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
+The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks.

+Recommendation 7.3: The Board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.

+• Recommendation 7.4: Companies should provide the information indicated in the Guide to reporting on Principle 7.

-Principle 8 - Remunerate fairly and responsibly
+Principle 8- Remunerate fairly and responsibly